LabSupervisor/LabSupervisor/readme.md

 - [MariaDB](https://mariadb.org/) Latest
 - [Composer](https://getcomposer.org/) Latest

+## 🔗 Account connection

+To connect with an existing account, use their email address and password.

 ## ⚙️ Installation

 1. Database

-Execute `sql/database.sql` on your database server
+- Execute `sql/database.sql` on your database server

+- Execute `sql/data.sql` on your database server

 2. Modules